Johanna Edwards

-Johanna Edwards (born February 27, 1978) is a bestselling American novelist and award-winning entertainment journalist.
-Her books have been translated into various languages, and are sold all over the world.
+Johanna Edwards (born February 27, 1978) is an American novelist and journalist.
+Her books have been translated into various languages.
+She achieved International Bestselling author status when her first 2 books made the bestseller list in Brazil and her second book became a major hit in The Netherlands.

 Biography

-Born in Memphis, Tennessee, Edwards graduated magna cum laude from the University of Memphis with a degree in journalism in 2001.
+Born in Memphis, Tennessee, Edwards graduated from the University of Memphis with a degree in journalism in 2001.

-Edwards is best known for her chick-lit novel, The Next Big Thing, which was published in 2005 and remained on the national bestseller list for nearly three months.
+Edwards is best known for her debut novel, The Next Big Thing, which was published in 2005 and remained on the national bestseller list for nearly four months.
 Her follow-up novel, Your Big Break, was also a bestseller.
-Her third novel, How to Be Cool, was published by Penguin in June 2008.
-Edwards has also written two teen-lit novels, the first of which, Love Undercover, was published by Simon & Schuster in late 2006, and her second young adult novel, Go Figure, was released October 2007.
+Her third novel, How to Be Cool, was also published by Penguin in June 2008.
+Edwards has also written two young adult novels under the pen name Jo Edwards, the first of which, Love Undercover, was published by Simon & Schuster in late 2006, and her second, Go Figure, was released October 2007.

-Edwards has been featured in a variety of publications, including USA Today, Us Weekly, The Boston Globe, and Writer's Digest.
+Edwards has been featured in USA Today, Us Weekly, The Boston Globe, and Writer's Digest.
 She currently resides in Memphis.